fakela/documentation/get-started/what-is-mindee.md

   ]
 }
 [/block]
-[Using our API builder](doc:document-classification), you can train a powerful document classification API in minutes, using your own class definitions.

 ## Key concepts

-Mindee is centered around the following key concepts which you will frequently encounter in these docs:
+You will frequently encounter in these docs as Mindee is centered around the following key concepts

-- Models.
-A model is a machine learning model that can be trained to solve a specific document data extraction task, like capturing payment info from invoices.
+- **Models**.
+A model is a machine learning file that can be trained to carry out specific task such as extracting capturing total amount infp from invoices.
-- Documents.
-A semi-structured document like an invoice, receipt, ID document, etc. in a PDF or image format.
-Any language and any layout.
+- **Documents**.
+A semi-structured document like an invoice, receipt, ID document, W9-forms, train-ticket etc. in a PDF or image format.
-- Datasets.
-A dataset consists of many (typically thousands) of documents that are used to train a specific model.
-- Data bundles.
-A data bundle is a collection of one or more datasets that has been prepared for Model training.
-- Predictions.
-When your model has finished training using your Data Bundle it can start capturing data from new and previously unseen documents.
+- **Annotation**.
+Annotation is the process of labeling data to show the outcome you want your machine learning model to predict.
+- **Predictions**.
+Prediction refers to the output of an algorithm after it has been trained on a dataset and applied to new data this occurs when your model has finished training your documenments